Agarak, Meghri: Geography

-Agarak is located in a semi-desert zone and is surrounded by rocky mountains with high cliffs and deep canyons with an average altitude of 660m.
-It has a cold desert climate (BWk) according to the Köppen climate classification system.
+Agarak is located in a semi-desert zone and is surrounded by rocky mountains with high cliffs and deep canyons with an average altitude of 660 m.
+It has a cool arid climate (BWk) according to the Köppen climate classification.

 The vicinity of the village is designated as a Prime Butterfly Area, having a number of rare and endangered species of butterflies.
 Among them are Gegenes nostrodamus, Zegris eupheme, Pieris krueperi, Chazara briseis, Cupido argiades, Pseudophilotes vicrama, and others.